nealbarshes/nealbarshes.github.io/Team/Protocols_AllPatients/01_ClinicNote.md

 {FLD:WP 4 LINES 60,IND 6,WP}

-The current antiplatelet and anticoagulant medication plan is:
+Our current recommended plan for antiplatelet and anticoagulant medications related to PERIPHERAL ARTERY DISEASE management or related to PROCEDURES done for peripheral vascular pathologies is:

 1. aspirin 81mg daily?  {FLD:NO/YES,}.
 2. clopidogrel (Plavix)? {FLD:NO/YES,} 75mg daily for a duration of {FLD:TEXT (1-15 CHAR)}.